Last updated on October 27th, 2022.

-These Coffee Pecan Cookies are chubby, chewy, and truly addictive.
-Every bite is loaded with coffee flavor and crunchy texture coming from the chopped pecans if you feel adventurous, use this candied pecans recipe instead of toasted ones.
+These Coffee Cookies (or, espresso cookies) are chubby, slightly chewy, and coffee lovers dream.
+Every bite is loaded with nutty chocolatey flavors and crunchy texture coming from the chopped pecans if you feel adventurous, use this candied pecans recipe instead of toasted ones.

 • Vanilla extract

-• Chopped pecans, again I used store-bought toasted pecans and used a kitchen knife to roughly chop the nuts.
+• Finally Ground pecans and chopped pecans.
+Both are optional but it enhances the flavor and adds another layer of texture.
 Here is a post about how to toast pecans, in the oven, microwave, and stovetop.

 Storing the Cookies

-• Baked – place cookies in a freezable plastic bag and freeze up to two months.
+• Baked – place cookies in a freezable plastic bag and freeze them for up to two months.

-• Unbaked – Scoop the cookies into balls, and place in the refrigerator to harden slightly than in a freezable plastic bag.
+• Unbaked – Scoop the cookies into balls, then place them in a freezer bag.
 Freeze for up to two months.
-To bake the frozen dough, remove cookie dough from the freezer and place on a cookie sheet lined with parchment paper, allow to reach room temperature and bake.
+To bake the frozen dough, remove the cookie dough from the freezer and place it on a cookie sheet lined with parchment paper, allow it to reach room temperature, and bake.

 • The cookies are ready to be eaten a few minutes after being removed from the oven; however, please note that the coffee flavor will get more potent a day later.